 The money will increase next year's beginning balance from $41.6 million to $51.1 million.

-School board members have been waiting for the outcome of a midyear budget review since the fall, as it began to grapple with a projected deficit of $93.7 million in FY 2014, a number that doesn't include another $68.4 million shortfall in "significant program needs."
+School board members have been waiting for the outcome of a midyear budget review since the fall, as it began to grapple with a projected deficit of $93.7 million in Fiscal Year 2014, a number that doesn't include another $68.4 million shortfall in "significant program needs."

-At a joint meeting in November, Fairfax County Executive Ed Long said the county anticipates being able to give the school system a $84.2 million increase in fiscal year 2014, about half of the $162 million the school system needs, according to budget documents.
+At a joint meeting in November, about half of the $162 million the school system needs, according to budget documents.

 School board members began to suggest finding savings in this year's budget that could be used to create a larger starting budget next year.